Introduction to EasyApache 4

 EasyApache 4’s path reorganization includes the following benefits:

-- The additional paths allow EasyApache 4 to function quicker and more efficiently.
+- The additional paths allow EasyApache 4 to function quickly and efficiently.

 - The additional paths allow multiple directories to store data and symlink between files.

-- The additional paths allow more effective storage of data, especially with backups and recovery.
+- The additional paths allow more effective storage of data, especially backups and recovery files.